Is your brake worse than your bite?

 Armed with a vast database of driver behavior and a passion for educating the public on the latest trends in automotive and demographic trends, the Insurify Insights team decided to delve into the heretofore unexplored question: how do different pet owners follow the rules of the road?
 While they were not necessarily able to bury the hatchet in the dog-vs.-cat argument once and for all, they at least provided some fascinating data points to throw their readers a bone.

-The data scientists at Insurify, an auto insurance quotes comparison website, collected data from their database of over 1.5 million car insurance applications, which ask questions about driving history, vehicle type, and other personal data.
+The data scientists at Insurify, a car insurance comparison website, collected data from their database of over 1.5 million car insurance applications, which ask questions about driving history, vehicle type, and other personal data.
 Some insurance shoppers were also surveyed at random about their pet ownership.
 From this data, Insurify’s data team was able to determine the significant differences in driver behavior (and other demographic data) between cat, dog, and fish owners, as well as those with “other” pets and those with none.

 Car insurance comparison has never been this easy, thanks to these top-reviewed sites.